Douglas Coupland's latest book, Worst. Person. Ever., is a profane, shocking novel that centers around an awful guy named Raymond Gunt.

 RATH: Do you think it's an unfair description?

-COUPLAND: Well, that's sort of like is Angela Lansbury an ax murdered?
+COUPLAND: Well, that's sort of like, is Angela Lansbury an ax murderer?

 RATH: Right, right.

-COUPLAND: It's the thing about characters, and this is weird - I mean I've doing this for 14 books now, is you start writing a book, and then about a quarter of the way in usually, the characters basically write the book itself and you're just sitting there channeling it.
+COUPLAND: The thing about characters - and this is weird; I mean, I've been doing this for 14 books now - is you start writing a book, and then about a quarter of the way in, usually, the characters basically write the book itself.
+And you're just sitting there, channeling it.

 And so in the case of Raymond, dum-da-dum-da-dum, like, oh my God, I can't believe he just did that.
 Wait.
-Technically I just did that, didn't I?
+Technically, I just did that, didn't I?
 What's going on here?
 And that was, of all the characters I've done, he's the one that I don't know where he came from or whatever.
-It's just, like, blah.
+He's like - blegh!

-COUPLAND: I have no idea where he - well, that's characters in general.
+COUPLAND: I have no idea where - well, that's characters in general.

-RATH: Well, you're a literary writer, and, again, I couldn't close this book.
-I felt like there's a point to this, but it's not, like, there's no redemption.
+RATH: Well, you're a literary writer - and again, I couldn't close this book.
+I felt like there's a point to this.
+But it's not like - there's no redemption.
+(Laughter)